 - SIFCO supplies new and spare components to the U.S. military for aircraft, helicopters, vehicles, and munitions.
-The Company's top programs include Blackhawk (H60), V-22, C-130 and F-35.
+The Company's top programs include Blackhawk (H60), C-130, F-18 and F-35.
 The defense budget in the United States varies from year to year, driven by defense procurement policy and government budget constraints.
 Coming out of the pandemic, the defense aerospace market has been impacted by COVID overproduction and build rates.
 Uncertainty may arise if the government reprioritizes funding as a result of, among other factors, potential changes in the threat environment, defense spending levels, government priorities, political leadership, procurement strategy, military strategy and planning, and broader changes in social, economic or political demands or priorities.
-Certain programs in which the Company participates have seen favorable trends, which are expected to continue. - SIFCO supplies new and spare components for commercial aircraft, principally for large aircraft produced by Boeing and Airbus.
-As the pandemic has continued, the decrease in passenger air travel demand has impacted and continues to impact our customers' orders for new aircraft.
-Current estimates regarding the return of passenger air traffic to preCOVID-19 levels is another two to four years as recovery has been extremely uneven.
-Increases in domestic leisure travel has led to some recovery and domestic business travel is expected to pick-up later into 2023, while international travel continues to lag as individual countries and regions have experienced varied recovery from, and resurgences in, the spread of COVID-19.
-Therefore, build rates, particularly the Boeing 777-9 (formerly 777X), 787, 737 Max and the Airbus A350, declined and partially rebounded in 2022, but not as quickly as previously anticipated. - SIFCO supplies new and spare components to the energy industry, particularly the industrial gas and steam turbine markets.
+Certain programs in which the Company participates have seen favorable trends, which are expected to continue. - SIFCO supplies components for commercial aircraft, principally for large aircraft produced by Boeing and Airbus, and for general aviation.
+Domestic and international travel are now at pre-pandemic levels.
+Build rates, particularly the Boeing 777-9 (formerly 777X), 787, 737 MAX and the Airbus A350, declined and partially rebounded in 2022, but not as quickly as previously anticipated.
+In fiscal year 2023, build rates on these platforms continued to rebound. - SIFCO supplies new and spare components to the energy industry, particularly the industrial gas and steam turbine markets.
 While alternative energy markets continue to strengthen, oil and gas prices are expected to rebound given rising gas prices from historic lows.
 As such, it's currently anticipated that purchases of parts and supplies within the industry will increase.
-SIFCO has positioned itself to be less dependent on OEM production, but with flexibility to address the demand cycle in this segment as well as continuing to support the aftermarket.

-• SIFCO also supplies components to the commercial space industry, which is rapidly evolving.
-An increasing number of commercial companies are participating in the space launch and reentry industry, which brings continuous development, innovation in technologies, and new approaches in this market.
-We believe there is an opportunity for SIFCO to gain an increased market share as this industry continues to evolve and grow.
+SIFCO has positioned itself to be less dependent on OEM production, but with flexibility to address the demand cycle in this segment as well as continuing to support the aftermarket. - SIFCO supplies components to the commercial space industry, which is rapidly evolving.
+An increasing number of companies are participating in the space launch and reentry programs, which brings continuous development, innovation in technologies, and new approaches in this market.
+We believe there is an opportunity for SIFCO to gain an increased market share as this industry continues to evolve and grow. - SIFCO supplies components to the semiconductor industry, for use in the manufacture of microchips.
+These components require very challenging material properties and purity.
+Our technical expertise has allowed SIFCO to gain customer certifications for a variety of materials in the this application.
+We believe this market holds growth opportunity for SIFCO.